teuk/mediabot_v3/docs/HAILO_3.5.md

 brain; counts reset on restart and older channel counters may be evicted.
 Accepted editing is not evidence that a reply makes sense in context.

+MB796 adds Master/Owner `<prefix>hailo check #channel ambient|mention|chatter
+<texte>` as a private policy rehearsal for the authenticated caller.
+It
+classifies configured conversation exclusions and applies normal Hailo input normalization to a copy of current channel policy state.
+No brain is opened, no sentence is learned or echoed, no provider is called and no channel reply is sent.
+The notice reports eligibility, not an actual random mention draw, adaptive chatter trigger or successful late delivery.

 ## Delivery stages

 - **MB720-A:** per-channel brain registry, legacy seed, explicit save boundary,